Verify Station Wiring and Voltage

 Power share jumper*

-NOTE: * indicates that the power share jumper is not required for all stations
+NOTE: *not required for all stations

 wire strippers icon